harshad-deo/viratrace-he/README.md

 1. Privacy is increased without sacrificing efficacy.
 1. The lost privacy is concordant with the magnitude of the externality.

-To understand the implications of the second point, consider the case of a highly contagious risk Alice interacting with a healthy Bob.
+To understand the implications of the second point, consider the case of a highly contagious Alice interacting with a healthy Bob.
 In this case, Alice poses a much higher risk to Bob than Bob poses to Alice.
 Alice's posterior state vector will be nearly the same as her prior (since it was mostly `true`), therefore the information she gains about Bob's infectivity is minimal.
-On the other hand, Bob's posterior will be significantly different from Alice's (since it was mostly `false`), and he gains a lot of information about Alice's infectivity.
+On the other hand, Bob's posterior will be significantly different from his prior (since it was mostly `false`), and he gains a lot of information about Alice's infectivity.
 Without homomorphic encryption, both would have learnt the same amount of information about the other.